 Forcing Needed Change

 Awareness is a driver for social change, so it’s no surprise that feminist social media movements have also produced tangible results in the real world.
 Victoria’s Secret, which was only a decade ago, a behemoth in the fashion world, has literally been brought to its knees for fueling the objectification of women, pushing unrealistic body standards, and failing to change with the times.
 It began with social media activism and a change.org petition that challenged the brand’s ‘perfect body’ slogan.
-The example of women flooding a company’s Facebook page to protest their sexist children’s clothing was just as effective and illustrates the power of social media.
-Of course, nothing has been more powerful than the #MeToo movement for its effectiveness in exposing widespread and institutionalized sexism – it generated half a million responses within 24 hours and led to the downfall of many powerful men from Weinstein to Epstein.
+The example of women flooding a company’s Facebook page to protest their sexist children’s clothing was just as effective and illustrates the power of how social media has reshaped feminism.
+Of course, nothing has been more powerful than the #MeToo movement for its effectiveness in exposing widespread and institutionalized sexism – it generated half a million responses within 24 hours and led to the downfall of many powerful men and women from Weinstein to Epstein.

 Social Media & the Implosion of Feminism